 After you’ve done your first, just rinse and repeat for each of your products or services.

-#6 – Organize Your Products
+Step 6 – Organize Your Products

 You might have multiple products and services, like t-shirts, accessories, coaching packages, and more.
 To keep things organized, you can group them into different categories or collections.